 The charitable company has established a management structure to enable its efficient running.
-The structure consists of two levels: the Trustees and the executive who are the senior leadership team.
+The structure consists of two levels; Trustees and the Executive who are the senior leadership team.

-The body of Trustees has considered its role thoughtfully and decided that the role of the Trustees is to approve the strategic direction and objectives of the charitable company and monitor its progress towards these objectives.
+The body of Trustees decided that the role of the Trustees is to approve the strategic direction and objectives of the charitable company and monitor its progress towards these objectives.

-The body of trustees has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, a scheme of delegation and terms of reference.
+The body of Trustees approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, a scheme of delegation and terms of reference.